 Planning for the Future

 Currently, Consumers Energy operates 5 coal burning power units as well as 2 gas burning and 1 hydroelectric unit.
-This will change shortly.
+This will change shortly after Radon Gas Remediation is done.
 They have mapped out a series of steps to reach its goal of 40% renewable energy and 80% emission reduction.

 - By 2021, Consumers will add 550 megawatts of wind capacity through construction of new plants.
 This is enough energy to power up to 200000 homes in Michigan.